ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

-Generation of new repositories
-Transition from Java Swing apps to Java web apps
-Many of the current projects are from many years ago and consist of simple games with oldschool graphics that are not very interesting anymore
-With the introduction of the Heroku lab, students can take any existing project and translate it into a Java web application.
-Although there is no corresponding introductory lab, if any students have Android application programming experience, they can take any existing project and translate it into an Android application.
-They cannot, however, create an iOS application because the course is designed to teach object oriented programming in Java.
-Additionally, new apps can be started for the students to work on.
-To continue with the legacy code theme, and due to the complexities of web / Android application frameworks, the students  the mentors should start the project repository
 Point estimates
 Points are estimated at 100 points is roughly 2 hours of work Not a hard line in any way.
 Working on a bug for 2 hours, while still a good learning experience, wouldn't count the same as 2 hours of coding that perhaps created a menu screen, for example